-128 https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32024R1356
+127 https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32024R1356

-INTERPOL databases, among others, shall be consulted.
-129 If the consultation with security databases results in a "hit" (match), this will not be explained but "will be redacted in the information contained in the form that shall be made available to the person concerned".
-130 So, a child flagged in INTERPOL or EUROPOL databases, potentially due to family links to a terrorist group or to a foreign terrorist fighter, may be denied protection without even being informed of the reasons why.
+INTERPOL databases, among others, shall be consulted.128 If the consultation with security databases results in a "hit" (match), this will not be explained but "will be redacted in the information contained in the form that shall be made available to the person concerned".129 So, a child flagged in INTERPOL or EUROPOL databases, potentially due to family links to a terrorist group or to a foreign terrorist fighter, may be denied protection without even being informed of the reasons why.

 It is also worth examining how the Africa-Frontex Intelligence Community (AFIC) eventually handles personal data sharing, particularly concerning children.
 AFIC is a network of 30 African states cooperating with Frontex (the European Border and Coast Guard Agency), on risk analysis to combat cross-border crime and terrorism.
-131 Frontex states that information shared within AFIC contains no personal data and excludes national intelligence service data.
+Frontex states that information shared within AFIC contains no personal data and excludes national intelligence service data.
 However, concerns have been raised that some African border authorities cooperating with Frontex may, in practice, possess actual powers akin to intelligence services.
-132
+Frontex in the practice of the property of the pr

 Beyond government and intelligence actors, humanitarian agencies also collect personal data, including of children.
-Large agencies have established institutional personal data protection policies which include limitations to the transfer and retention of beneficiaries' personal data.
-133 Yet, smaller NGOs, particularly those reliant on funding for CVE (Countering Violent Extremism), may face pressures to share data with authorities wishing to use such data for other purposes, such as control of migration flows and the fight against terrorism.
-134 As a 2015 Privacy and Data Protection Commissioners' resolution warned, such risk is very real and could undermine both the safety of beneficiaries, such as displaced persons, and humanitarian action more broadly.135
+Large agencies have established institutional personal data protection policies which include limitations to the transfer and retention of beneficiaries' personal data.132 Yet, smaller NGOs, particularly those reliant on funding for CVE (Countering Violent Extremism), may face pressures to share data with authorities wishing to use such data for other purposes, such as control of migration flows and the fight against terrorism.133 As a 2015 Privacy and Data Protection Commissioners' resolution warned, such risk is very real and could undermine both the safety of beneficiaries, such as displaced persons, and humanitarian action more broadly.134

-This humanitarian dimension, while beyond the scope of this paper, points to a wider concern: the expanding practice and risks of data collection and sharing, 136 and the shrinking space for oversight.
+This humanitarian dimension, while beyond the scope of this paper, points to a wider concern: the expanding practice and risks of data collection and sharing, 135 and the shrinking space for oversight.